Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Proposed Approach

 Our idea is to seek a nonlinear mapping $\bm f^{(q)}(\cdot): \mathbb{R}^{M_q}\rightarrow \mathbb{R}^{M_q}$ and a linear operator $\bm B^{(q)}$ such that the following criterion is minimized:

 The idea is very similar to that of the linear CCA reformulation as in \eqref{eq:cost_cca}, with nonlinearity taken into consideration.
 Ideally, we wish to obtain

 where $\bm \Theta\in\mathbb{R}^{K\times K}$ is nonsingular.
 The above will extract the shared row subspace.
-Also note that the solution in \eqref{eq:desired} is a legitimate solution to Problem~\eqref{eq:ncca}.
+Also note that the solution in \eqref{eq:desired} is a feasible solution to Problem~\eqref{eq:ncca}, which always exists.
 The key question is: Is the solution in \eqref{eq:desired} the \textit{only} solution?
 That is, does the formulation in \eqref{eq:ncca} have identifiability for the shared subspace spanned by the rows of $\S =[\s_1,\ldots,\s_N]$?